Chad-Lines/Project-Management-App/README.md

 - [X] Secure user authentication using a salt string and sha256 hashing
 - [X] Ensure all usernames are unique
 - [X] Provide detailed logging
+- [ ] Auditing for all database operations
 - [ ] User management only available to members of the SuperAdmin group
 - [ ] Each Group has a Group Admin & onyl Group Admins (and SuperAdmin) can add users to the group
 - [ ] Think up more goals :)